StefanDenn3r/Unsupervised_Anomaly_Detection_Brain_MRI/README.md

 ## Usage

 Since we utilized a private dataset for training on healthy data we exchanged this dataset in the code with the publicly available Brainweb dataset.
 The Brainweb dataset can be downloaded [here](https://brainweb.bic.mni.mcgill.ca/).
+For easy use, we also provide a script, which allows you to download the dataset.
+The script can be found in [here](https://github.com/StefanDenn3r/Unsupervised_Anomaly_Detection_Brain_MRI/blob/master/utils/brainweb_download.py).

 ### Config file format
 First define the path to the data directories in `config.default.json`.